 Flu vaccines work by stimulating antibodies to fight the virus.
 Viruses are made up of Hemagglutinin (H) and Neuraminidase (N), hence the development of names like the H1N1 and H3N2 forms of the virus.
 Currently, scientists focus on stimulating higher levels of Hemagglutinin Antibodies (HA) to instill immunity.
 But new research suggests higher levels of Neuraminidase antibodies (NA) might be more effective.

-If you belive you’ve experienced a vaccine injury, contact Maglio Christopher & Toale, P.A. by filing out the form at the bottom of this page.
+If you believe you’ve experienced a vaccine injury, contact Maglio Christopher & Toale, P.A. by filling out the form at the bottom of this page.
 Or call 888-952-5242.